Large or bright satellite constellations: Effects on observations, including on the background sky brightness

 The simulations are performed for the FOcal Reducer/low dispersion Spectrograph~2 \citep[FORS2;][]{FORS94} in imaging mode.
 Typical combined exposures have a field-of-view (FoV) of $6\times6'$ for an exposure time of 300~s, with a limiting magnitude $V \sim 25.8$ ($5\sigma$).
 FORS2 is mounted on one of the 8.2-meter Unit Telescopes of ESO's Very Large Telescope, on Paranal, Chile (latitude $24.62^\circ$ S).
 We use FORS2 as representative of traditional imaging cameras on large telescopes.

 We also performed simulations for the NSF-DOE Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) camera.
 This camera combines a huge FoV of $3.5^\circ$ diameter covered by 189 individual CCDs assembled in 21 rafts of $3\times3$ detectors.
 The camera is fed by the large, 8.4-meter diameter mirror of the telescope.
 Rubin observatory is located on Cerro Pach\'on, Chile (latitude $30.24^\circ$ S).
-A typical 15-second exposure has a limiting magnitude $V \sim 24.9$ ($5\sigma$).
-This combination makes the LSST a unique instrument in terms of sensitivity and FoV.
-These characteristics also make the LSST particularly sensitive to satellite trails.
-Furthermore, because of the high-density electronics required to control the CCDs, a satellite trail bright enough to saturate the detector will not only cause a broad trail, but will also cause a series of parallel ghost trails resulting from cross-talk between the CCD controllers.
+A typical 15-second exposure has a limiting magnitude $V \sim 24.9$ ($5\sigma$). \obl{The observatory is finalizing the commissioning of the system; it is likely that some of the operational parameter will change when going into full operations.
+For instance, the exposure time is increased from 15 to 30~s, which would doubles the counts from the following simulations.} This combination makes the LSST a unique instrument in terms of sensitivity and FoV.
+These characteristics also make the LSST particularly sensitive to satellite trails. \obl{Furthermore, because of the high-density electronics required to control the CCDs, a satellite trail bright enough to saturate the detector will not only cause a broad trail, but will also cause a series of parallel ghost trails resulting from cross-talk between the CCD controllers.
 These ghost trails appear in the affected CCD and in the other CCDs from the same raft, resulting in a dramatically multiplied loss of FoV.
-These effects are discussed in detail by \citet{Tyson2020}.
-The potential of a satellite to saturate the detector, depends on its visual magnitude, but also on its apparent angular velocity (a slower, higher satellite will remain longer on a given pixel), and on the apparent angular size of the satellite (a higher satellite will appear smaller, and its light will be concentrated on fewer pixels).
+These effects are discussed in detail by \citet{Tyson2020}.} The potential of a satellite to trigger this cross-talk effect depends on its visual magnitude, but also on its apparent angular velocity (a slower, higher satellite will remain longer on a given pixel), and on the apparent angular size of the satellite (a higher satellite will appear smaller, and its light will be concentrated on fewer pixels).